bluecollardev/quickcommerce-v2-django/README.md

 and this project is not ready for third-party use.

 ## Headless e-Commerce and Marketing API Service
-QuickCommerce is a free open source e-commerce platform for online merchants who only want headless e-commerce engine to communicate with e-commerce client applications, websites, and more.
+QuickCommerce is a free open source e-commerce platform for online merchants who want a headless e-commerce engine to communicate with their e-commerce client applications, websites, and more.
 OpenCart provides a unique and powerful foundation and a FREE out-of-the-box solution for your retail store's e-commerce application needs, and comes with everything you need to create, scale and run your business.